Stonks3141/pet-monitor-app/README.md

 cd client
 pnpm build
 cd ../pet-monitor-app
-rm -rf build
 cp -r ../client/build .
 cargo build --release
 ```

 This builds the frontend bundle, copies it into the `pet-monitor-app/` directory, and builds the binary.
-The binary should be located at `pet-monitor-app/target/release/pet-monitor-app`.
+The binary should be located at `target/release/pet-monitor-app`.

 ## Motivation